Puotek/ts3connect/README.md

 };
 ```

-If you dont understand what that means, you can also just use the [ts3connect.pbo](ts3connect.pbo) in your mod.
+If you don't understand what that means, you can also just use the [ts3connect.pbo](ts3connect.pbo) instead.
 After whitelisting, you can use the redirect links inside Arma in GUI elements or in scripts, like:

 ```cpp